mihebs/mihebs/README.md

 Hi!
 I'm Mirella: a student passionate about technology and innovation.

-- I’m currently studying Analysis and Systems Development at IFPE
+- I’m currently studying Analysis and Systems Development at Cesar School
 - I’m open to work and share ideas!!

 ##